Which foods are unsafe to feed pets on Thanksgiving?

 (WHNT) — While enjoying Thanksgiving dinner, it’s tough not to share table scraps with our four-footed family members.
 But some traditional Thanksgiving dishes can be dangerous for dogs and cats.

-According to an American Kennel Club report, veterinarians tend to see an increase in patients on Thanksgiving due to dogs and cats being fed unsafe human foods, which can be unhealthy or even toxic.
+According to an American Kennel Club report, veterinarians tend to see more patients on Thanksgiving due to dogs and cats being fed unsafe human foods, which can be unhealthy or even toxic.

 While some holiday food is actually OK for pets if given correctly, some can be quite hazardous.
 Bones are particularly tempting because they seem like a no-brainer for dogs especially.